-In ThingMagic Nano-based reader installations where readers have failed without a known destructive event, ESD has been found to be the most common cause.
-Failures due to ESD tend to be in the ThingMagic Nano power amplifier section (PA).
+In ThingMagic Nano-based reader installations where readers have failed without known cause, ESD has been found to be the most common cause.
+Failures due to ESD tend to be in the ThingMagic Nano Power Amplifier (PA) section.
 PA failures typically manifest themselves at the software interface in the following ways:

-- RF operations (read, write, etc.) respond with Assert 7F01 indicating a a fatal error.
-This is typically due to the module not being able to reach the target power level due to PA damage. - RF operations (read, write, etc.) respond with No Antenna Connected/Detected even when a known good antenna is attached. - Unexpected Invalid Command errors, indicating command not supported, when that command had worked just fine shortly before.
-The reason a command becomes suddenly not supported is that the reader, in the course of its self protection routines, has returned to the bootloader to prevent any further damage.
+- RF operations (read, write, etc.) respond with Assert 7F01 indicating a fatal error.
+This is typically due to the module not being able to reach the target power level due to PA damage. - RF operations (read, write, etc.) respond with No Antenna Connected/Detected even when a known good antenna is attached. - Unexpected Invalid Command errors, indicating command not supported, when that command had worked previously.
+A command may become unsupported when the reader, during its self-protection routines, has returned to the bootloader to prevent any further damage.
 This jump to boot loader caused by power amp damage occurs at the start of any read tag commands.

-Ultimately determining that ESD is the root cause of failures is difficult because confirmation is only possible if the failed components are isolated, taken apart, and examined under high power microscopy.
+Determining that ESD is the root cause of failures is difficult because confirmation is only possible if the failed components are isolated, taken apart, and examined under high power microscopy.
 Often, concluding that ESD was the cause of a failure is inferred if conditions that could produce ESD are present, anti-ESD precautions have not been taken, and other possible causes are eliminated.

-ESD discharges come with a range of values, and like many things in life there is the "matter of degree".
-For many installations, the ThingMagic Nano has been successfully deployed and operates happily.
-For these, there is no failure issue, ESD or otherwise.
-For a different installation that with bare ThingMagic Nano, has a failure problem from ESD, there will be some distribution of ESD intensities occurring.
-Without knowledge of a limit in the statistics of those intensities, there may always be the bigger zap waiting in the wings.
-For the bare ThingMagic Nano equipped with the mitigation methods described below, there will always be the rouge ESD discharge that exceeds any given mitigation, and results in failure.
-Fortunately, many installations will have some upper bound on the value of ESD events given the geometry of that installation.
+ESD discharges come with a range of values.
+For many installations, ThingMagic Nano has been successfully deployed and operating.
+For a different installation with ThingMagic Nano, a failure problem from ESD may result in some distribution of ESD intensities occurring.
+Without knowledge of a limit in the statistics of those intensities, there may be the bigger charge in the future, For the bare ThingMagic Nano equipped with the mitigation methods described below, there will be the rogue ESD discharge that exceeds any given mitigation, and results in failure.
+Fortunately, many installations have some upper bound on the value of ESD events given the geometry of that installation.

-Several sequential steps are recommended for a) determining the ESD is the likely cause of a given group of failures, and b) enhancing the ThingMagic Nano's environment to eliminate ESD failures.
+Several sequential steps are recommended to a) determining the ESD is the likely cause of a given group of failures, and b) enhance the ThingMagic Nano's environment to eliminate ESD failures.
 The steps vary depending on the required ThingMagic Nano output power in any given application.